-On 16 March 2020 an application was made to the Civil Aviation Authority (CAA) seeking restricted airspace designation, in the interests of safety within the civil aviation system, for the four areas shown in Appendix 2.
+An application will be made to the Civil Aviation Authority (CAA) seeking restricted airspace designation, in the interests of safety within the civil aviation system, for the four areas shown in Figure 1.
 These areas will collectively be referred to as the America's Cup Airspace.